loiwu/Github/projects/iOS_tricks/CONTENTS.md

 <br/>5.6.
 Handling Events in Collection Views
 <br/>5.7.
 Providing a Header and a Footer in a Flow Layout
 <br/>5.8.
 Adding Custom Interactions to Collection Views

+#Problems set

+<br/>4.
+Constructing and Using Table Views

+<br/>4.1.
+Populating a Table View with Data
+<br/>Problem
+<br/>You would like to populate your table view with data.
+<br/>Solution
+<br/><1>Conform to the UITableViewDataSource protocol in an object
+<br/><2>Assign that object to the dataSource property of a table view.